kabircse/resources/Notes/Programming/api.md

      Webservice:  A Web Service is a software system designed to support machine-to-machine interaction over a network.

-     API:  An application programming interface (API) is a set of routines, data structures, object classes and/or protocols provided by libraries and/or operating system services in order to support the building of applications.
+     API:  An application programming interface (API) is a set of functions and procedures allows to communicate applications with each other.
      A web API is a subset of web services that use REST conventions.

-    Web is switching towards Web API / REST.
-Web Services are really no better than Web API.
+    Web is switching towards Web API/REST.
 Very complicated to develop and they eat much more resources (bandwidtch and RAM)

     Summary:
       1. All Web services are APIs but all APIs are not Web services.